jhpyle/docassemble/_docs/docker.md

 See [using HTTPS] for instructions on setting up HTTPS without using [Let's Encrypt].

+Using your own SSL certificates with [Docker] requires that your SSL certificates reside within each container.
+There are three ways to accomplish this:

+* Use [S3], as explained in the [using HTTPS] section.
+* Use [persistent volumes] and copy the SSL certificate files (`docassemble.key`, `docassemble.crt`, and `docassemble.ca.pem`) into the volume for `/usr/share/docassemble/certs` before starting the container.
+* [Build your own private image] in which your SSL certificates are placed in `Docker/docassemble.key`, `Docker/docassemble.crt`, and `Docker/docassemble.ca.pem`.
+During the build process, these files will be copied into `/usr/share/docassemble/certs`.

 # <a name="build"></a>Creating your own Docker image